martinrotter/rssguard/resources/docs/Message-filters.md

 ```js
 MessageObject.isDuplicateWithAttribute(DuplicationAttributeCheck)
 ```

 which allows you to perform runtime check for existence of the message in RSS Guard's database.
-The parameter is integer value from enumeration [`DuplicationAttributeCheck`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L91) and specifies how exactly you want to determine if given message is "duplicate".
+The parameter is integer value from enumeration `DuplicationAttributeCheck` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h) and specifies how exactly you want to determine if given message is "duplicate".
+Again, you can use direct integer value or enumerant name.

-For example if you want to check if there is already another message with same author in database, then you call `msg.isDuplicateWithAttribute(4)`.
-Enumeration even supports "flags" approach, thus you can combine multiple checks via bitwise `OR` operation in single call, for example like this: `msg.isDuplicateWithAttribute(4 | 16)`.
+For example if you want to check if there is already another message with same author in database, then you call `msg.isDuplicateWithAttribute(MessageObject.SameAuthor)`.
+Enumeration even supports "flags" approach, thus you can combine multiple checks via bitwise `OR` operation in single call, for example like this: `msg.isDuplicateWithAttribute(MessageObject.SameAuthor | MessageObject.SameUrl)`.

 ## API reference
 Here is the reference of methods and properties of some types available in your filtering scipts.